 Once considered in the assessment procedure, the final outcomes of DNSH, the related possible mitigation measures and implementation measures, and the parts of the environmental report (or of the annexes) that support the conclusions are collected in the specific Section 9. of this report.

 3. Conclusions of the Scoping process

-The following potential impacts of the Interreg VI-A Italy-Slovenia 2021-2027 Programme (Draft version 1, dated 30th September 2021) to be considered in the SEA were identified in the scoping process:
+The following potential impacts of the Interreg VI-A Italy-Slovenia 2021-2027 Programme (Draft version 1, dated 30th in the SEA were identified in the scoping process: